LucaCorvitto/Relational-Graph-Pokedex/README.md

 ## Current Features
 * **RAG Search**: ask about your favorite pokemon and see what information are registered in our Pokedex!
 * **Knowledge Graph Search**: ask about specific information regardin specific pokemons, types or generation and let our Pokedex search the right information and relations for you!
 It could be a mere number or an entire graph!
-* **Graph Visualization**: Wheter your question regards some relationships between pokemon, take a look at how different pokemon are related based on evolutions, type or generations!
+* **Graph Visualization**: Whether your question regards some relationships between pokemon, take a look at how different pokemon are related based on evolutions, type or generations!
 You can even touch the pokemon (nodes) you are interested in and highlight their relationships.

 ## DEMO
 Working on a video demonstration of the current features of the app.